Latest posts by ASA Editor, M.D. (see all)

 Successful diagnosis of this disorder will include taking an arterial blood gas test to measure the levels of carbon dioxide in your blood.
 You may also be asked to take an overnight sleep study to ensure that no sleep disorders are present that could lead to nocturnal hypoventilation, a dangerous condition that can be fatal if one or both of the offending conditions are not treated.

-Reduction or narrowing of the airway can be caused by an over-consumption of alcohol, benzodiazepines and barbiturates, and the use of respiratory stimulants is the most common method for counteracting this reduction.
+Reduction or narrowing of the airway can be caused by an over-consumption of alcohol, benzodiazepines and barbiturates, sleeping pills, sleep aids and medications, and the use of respiratory stimulants is the most common method for counteracting this reduction.

 In extreme cases of severe hypoventilation, these treatments must be delivered day long, and not just while sleeping.